kgfitzgerald/APU_MATH250_website/content/syllabus/index.md

 The [University Counseling Center (UCC)](https://www.apu.edu/counselingcenter/) exists to empower students to realize their personal and academic potential by promoting holistic psychological, social, and spiritual wellness.
 Students seek counseling for a variety of reasons - help coping with pressures associated with a challenging academic environment or adjustment to college life.
 Counseling can be beneficial to those who are feeling anxious or depressed, who want to learn to be more effective in developing and maintaining healthy relationships with others, or who want to examine their beliefs or explore thier current life situation.
 UCC services are FREE for all APU students.

-## Communication

-All lecture notes, assignment instructions, an up-to-date schedule, and other course materials may be found on this course website, [apumath250.netlify.app](apumath250.netlify.app).
-Canvas will be used only to submit assignments and view grades.
-All other course interaction and announcements will happen on Campuswire.
-You are strongly encouraged to set notifications in Campuswire so that you receive alerts via email or push notifications.

-If you have a question about course content, assignments, or logistics, you should post your question to Campuswire.

-If you have a personal question that is not suitable for the public forum (e.g. about your grade or a personal accommodation), you are welcome to email me directly.
-I do my best to respond to emails within 24 hours Monday - Friday.
-Response time may be slower for emails sent Friday evening through Sunday.